 It's plenty flavorful eaten plain, with a cup of tea or coffee.
 Or you can serve slices with any seasonal fruit: rhubarb compote or berries in the spring, plums or nectarines in the summer, fresh figs in the fall, or citrus supremes in the winter.
 It makes enough to share with a friend (animal or human) if you like.

-If you whip one up this holiday weekend, say a good word for our dear Catamus.
+If you whip one up, say a good word for our dear Catamus.
 We miss him terribly.

 Have you lost a beloved animal friend?
 If you feel inspired to share, please do below.
 It's nice to connect around this kind of thing.